 Frederica Academy, like other National Association of Independent Schools (NAIS), only charges about 80% of what it actually costs to operate the school.

 We must seek to go above and beyond our goal.
-Frederica Academy needs to exceed its goal for this year’s Annual Fund in order to fund aspirational projects and initiatives.
-Last year, we were able to fund Orton-Gillinghamtraining for all of our Lower School teachers, launch a new Robotics program, host a campus author visit, and make security enhancement improvements to our campus because we exceeded our fundraising goals.
-These are only a few examples of newly funded investments.
-Exceeding our fundraising goals also helps offset unanticipated expenses like the damage to our campus caused by hurricanes the past two years.
+Frederica Academy needs to exceed its goal for the Annual Fund in order to fund aspirational projects and initiatives.
+In past years, we were able to fund Orton-Gillingham training for all of our Lower School teachers, launch a new Robotics program, host a campus author visit, and make security enhancement improvements to our campus because we exceeded our fundraising goals.
+These are only a few examples of funded investments.
 Stretch giving plays a pivotal role in helping meet and exceed our Annual Fund goal.

 The "bake sale" mentality of raising money does not work for an independent school.
 Dollar amounts are large; budget categories are broad; and, within budgets, priorities are set.
 Tuition basically covers salaries and benefits; however, there are many other items an annual fund supports for operating expenses which are not fully known at the time the operating budget is set.
 Costs of operating a school cannot be covered by doing fundraising project-by-project or item-by-item.
 A donation to the Annual Fund helps to pay for classroom supplies, instructional activities and everything that supports teachersand their classrooms.
 Benefield Society gifts serve a greater good in this regard.
 They are an affirmation to our teachers.
 They inspire and challenge our faculty to seek new and better ways to optimize learning in their classrooms.